NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q24.
 What happens after I have submitted my application?

-Answer: NHS England will review all applications and the indicative demand.
-Funding will be confirmed where possible, depending on the allocated budget by 28th April 2024.
+Answer: NHS England will review all applications, and the indicative demand.
+Funding will be confirmed where possible, depending on the allocated budget by end April 2026.
 It may not be possible to provide funding for all applications received and where you are not successful, you will be notified.
 Successful applications must be completed in full.
-Incomplete applications will NOT be accepted.
+Incomplete applications will not be accepted.

 Q25.
 Can I make changes to the application after the closing date?

-Answer: No changes to the names or details will be allowed after the window has closed and the offers have been made.
-This is due to the large number of applications received and the validation exercise that must happen between NHS England and the HEI.
+Answer: No changes to the names or details can be accepted after the window has closed and the offers have been made.
+This is due to the volume of applications received and the validation exercise that must happen between NHS England and the HEI.

 Section 5 – HEIs and Student Support